MSBeni/SmartContactTracing_Chained/README.md

 ## Data Cleansing and Normalization
+Al the necessary data about data cleansing and normalization is described in the full version of the paper and will be published soon.

 ## Indoor Localization and Proximity Estimation
+To have an efficient indoor CT model, it is essential to implement a robust localization framework with high accuracy.
+In this research, first we formulate BLE wireless signal model.
+Then, we present our proposed CNN-based AoA localization framework relying on BLE technology.

 ## Loading Results on Blockchain
 In the sense of privacy, confidentiality, and data ownership, the growing volume of personal data poses important concerns.
 Entities whose data is collected can benefit from processes for controlling the parties who are able to access their data and for auditing those who have accessed their data.
 These problems are answered by a control processes who manage which data can be fed to blockchain and which access control policy can be considered to access the data.